Whom to trust when buying an annuity?

-NEW YORK Getting financial advice on complicated insurance products is, well, complicated.
+NEW YORK (Reuters) - Getting financial advice on complicated insurance products is, well, complicated.

 Most life insurance with investment options, long-term care insurance and annuity products come with a dizzying array of options and many pages of fine print, the merits of which are debatable for your bottom line.
 That makes solid, unconflicted advice necessary.